 The National Institute on Drug Abuse identifies what addiction to Marijuana looks like.
 They point out the rise in potency over the last years.

 People who use marijuana frequently often report irritability, mood and sleep difficulties, decreased appetite, cravings, restlessness, and/or various forms of physical discomfort that peak within the first week after quitting and last up to 2 weeks.
 Marijuana potency has steadily increased over the past few decades.
 In the early 1990s, the average THC content in confiscated marijuana samples was less than 4%.
 In 2018, it was more than 15%.
 The increasing potency of Marijuana raises concerns that the consequences of Marijuana use today could be worse than in the past.
 (NIDA)

 Getting Help For Marijuana Addiction is Here

-Evoke Wellness in Florida has been helping lifelong marijuana addicts let go of their need to use pot every day.
+Evoke Wellness at Miramar has been helping lifelong marijuana addicts let go of their need to use pot every day.
 Addiction to marijuana often leads to harder drugs and more profound addiction.
 We provide behavioral therapy and in-depth counseling, and group counseling to help marijuana addicts get and remain clean for good.
 Don’t let another day go by under the influence of marijuana.
 Life is better drug-free, and we can show you the way.
 Call now for immediate entry to our evidence-based treatment center in Florida.